Agimat Partylist

 The Agimat ng Masa (lit.
-'Agimat of the Masses'), also known as the Agimat Partylist, is a political organization seeking party-list representation in the House of Representatives of the Philippines.
+'Agimat of the Masses'), also known as the Agimat Partylist, is a political organization with party-list representation in the House of Representatives of the Philippines.

 Background

 The Agimat ng Masa was formally established as a social organization in 2011 by actor-politician Ramon Revilla Sr. It has been conducting programs for the needy and disaster victims prior to its registration as a partylist organization.
 This includes health, livelihood, and education programs.